laam-egg/pink-chat-backend/README.md

 ## License
 Copyright (c) 2023 Vu Tung Lam et. al.
 This project may only be distributed under the terms of the **3-clause BSD License**.
-Refre to the file `LICENSE.md`.
+Refer to the file `LICENSE.md`.